ZongyueQin/HLSyn/README.md

 ## Data Content and Format

-The source code and pragma-augmented programl graph representation of each kernel is stored in the `.c` and `.gexf` file under *sources* and *graphs* folders, respectively.
+The source code and pragma-augmented programl graph representation of each kernel is stored in the `.c` and `.gexf` file under `sources` and `graphs` folders, respectively.

 Notice that in the source code and graph, the value of praga parameters is are variables.
-To get specific values for them and the corresponding prediction labels under those values, you need to load the json file under the *design/train* and *design/dev* folder.
+To get specific values for them and the corresponding prediction labels under those values, you need to load the json file under the `design/train` and `design/dev` folder.

-In the *design/train* and *design/dev* folder, each json file is a dictionary where the key is the specific parameters of a design and the value is the corresponding prediction labels.
+In the `design/train` and `design/dev` folder, each json file is a dictionary where the key is the specific parameters of a design and the value is the corresponding prediction labels.

-See *utils/load.py" for examples of how to load data.
+See `utils/load.py` for examples of how to load data.

 ## Leaderboard